 Recipient, Women of Distinction Award (Law), Girl Scout Commonwealth Council of Virginia, 2009

-Represented PACE capital provider in $25 million PACE financing for the D.C.
-United Soccer Stadium, the third largest PACE deal on record in the United States.
+Represented EagleBank in $25 million PACE financing for the D.C.
+United Soccer Stadium.
 Supported all parties in the complex capital structure with extensive PACE knowledge, leading to the successful closing of D.C.’s largest and first-ever new construction PACE deal.

-Organized and closed $400 million multi-state financing, consisting of over 30 multi-family residential properties throughout the United States for national REIT client.
+Organized and closed $400 million multi-state Fanne Mae DUS financing, consisting of over 30 multi-family residential properties throughout the United States for national REIT client.

-Closed commercial real estate transactions with values in excess of several billion dollars, including multiple transactions with values in excess of $100 million.
+Closed hundreds of commercial real estate transactions with aggregate value in excess of several billion dollars, including transactions ranging from $1 million to several hundred million dollars.

 - Austin, TX, 10.21.2018

-- Carrie O'Malley Moderates "Coffee and Conversation with Local DC Developers" at the Kayo Women's Real Estate Summit04.2018
+- Carrie O'Malley Moderated "Coffee and Conversation with Local DC Developers" at the Kayo Women's Real Estate SummitWashington, D.C., 04.23.2018

 - Denver, CO, 03.06.2018

-- Webinar presented by Carrie O'Malley to discuss Legal Considerations of C-PACE Projects, Mid-Atlantic PACE Alliance (MAPA)02.2018
+- Webinar Presented by Carrie O'Malley on Legal Considerations of C-PACE Projects, Mid-Atlantic PACE Alliance (MAPA)02.15.2018

-- Opportunity Knocking: Funding Energy-Efficient Improvements Through Real Estate Assessments, Weinberg Land Use Forum06.2017
+- Opportunity Knocking: Funding Energy-Efficient Improvements Through Real Estate Assessments, Weinberg Land Use Forum06.05.2017

 - Fredericksburg, VA, 04.23.2015